kudashevs/laravel-share-buttons/CONTRIBUTING.md

 - Check the codebase to ensure that your feature doesn't already exist.
 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.

+## Add new providers

+If you want to add a new share provider (this is a class that generates a URL with all required parameters and information for a specific service or way of sharing a page) please add it in ShareProviders/Providers folders.
+The class should extend the ShareProvider abstraction.

+After adding the class please use a TODO comments list (or search for TODO in the source folder if you don't have such a functionality).
+In the TODO comments, you will find all the places where the new share provider should be mentioned or registered.
+Please, don't forget to update the list of providers in [README.md](README.md) too.

 ## Requirements

 If the project maintainer has any additional requirements, you will find them listed here.